bartkoedijk/react-native-firebase-hooks/firestore/README.md

 Retrieve and monitor a collection value in Cloud Firestore.

-Returns a `firebase.firestore.QuerySnapshot` (if a query is specified), a `boolean` to indicate if the data is still being loaded and any `Error` returned by Firebase when trying to load the data.
+Returns a `FirebaseFirestoreTypes.QuerySnapshot` (if a query is specified), a `boolean` to indicate if the data is still being loaded and any `Error` returned by Firebase when trying to load the data.

 The `useCollection` hook takes the following parameters:

-- `query`: (optional) `firebase.firestore.Query` for the data you would like to load
+- `query`: (optional) `FirebaseFirestoreTypes.Query` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `snapshotListenOptions`: (optional) `firebase.firestore.SnapshotListenOptions` to customise how the query is loaded
+  - `snapshotListenOptions`: (optional) `FirebaseFirestoreTypes.SnapshotListenOptions` to customise how the query is loaded

 Returns:

-- `snapshot`: a `firebase.firestore.QuerySnapshot`, or `undefined` if no query is supplied
+- `snapshot`: a `FirebaseFirestoreTypes.QuerySnapshot`, or `undefined` if no query is supplied
 - `loading`: a `boolean` to indicate if the data is still being loaded
 - `error`: Any `Error` returned by Firebase when trying to load the data, or `undefined` if there is no error